 Cremation is now the choice for over 70% of funerals occurring in the United Kingdom.
-Unlike Church’s most towns will only have one crematorium which is a non denominational multi faith building, whether you have strong religious beliefs or have a humanist outlook a cremation service can be tailored around the wishes of the deceased and their family.
-Services can be conducted by a minister of faith or a layperson and can be traditional or untraditional.
-There is no obligation to use the nearest crematorium to where the deceased lived however due to practicalities this is often chosen.
+Unlike Church’s most towns will only have one crematorium which is a non-denominational, multi faith building with a Chapel provided for the ceremonial service.
+Whether you have strong religious beliefs or have a humanist outlook a cremation service can be tailored around the wishes of your loved one and family.
+Funeral services can be conducted by a Minister or Civil Celebrant depending on the type of service you require.
+There is no obligation to use the nearest crematorium to where your loved one lived and additional fees seldom apply if a different crematorium is chosen.

-The documentation required for a cremation differs from that of burial, part of our job is to obtain the relevant documents and submit them on time to the crematorium.
+The documentation required for a cremation differs from that of burial and part of our job is to obtain the relevant documents and submit them on time to the crematorium.

-All Crematoriums operate under strict guidelines and observe the Code of Cremation Practice.
+All crematoria operate under strict guidelines and observe the Code of Cremation Practice.

 For further information concerning crematorium please contact us on 01922 493131

-Following a cremation there are a multitude of options regarding the final resting place for your loved ones cremated remains (Ashes).
+Following a cremation there are a multitude of options regarding the final resting place for your loved ones cremated remains (ashes).
 The decision you make may well depend on what is available in your local area so please don’t be afraid to ask our dedicated team to inform you of the options.
-Each crematorium has a Garden of Remembrance where the ashes can be scattered or interred, alternatively the ashes can be brought away from the crematorium and be buried in a local churchyard or cemetery, kept at home, scattered in a favourite place (permission may be necessary) or even transformed into diamonds.
+Each crematoria has a Garden of Remembrance where the ashes can be scattered or interred.
+Alternatively, the ashes can be collected from the crematorium and be buried in a local churchyard or cemetery, kept at home, scattered in a favourite place (permission may be necessary) or even transformed into jewellery.